arghyabandyopadhyay/JavaLanguageScripts/README.md

 # Java Language Scripts
-It is a code repository for java related codes used by java developers on a day to day basis.
+It is a code repository for java related codes and algorithm used by java developers on a day to day basis.
 It also has the maven and mysql codes used for the development.

 You can run and edit the java and maven scripts or contribute to them using Gitpod.io, a free online development environment, with a single click.